-DSST fosters a rigorous academic environment that prepares students to excel in college and beyond.
-Consistently living a commitment to our Core Value of Doing Your Best is critical to academic success - the strength of our community is built on the shared effort of each community member and it is only through a commitment to every person giving their best effort, every day, on all academic work, that each student can be successful.
+DSST fosters a rigorous academic environment that prepares students to excel in college and the 21st century.
+We believe consistently living a commitment to our Core Value of Doing Your Best is critical to academic success - the strength of our community is built on the shared effort of each community member and it is only through a commitment to every person giving their best effort, every day, on all academic work, that each student can be successful.

 Homework: DSST assigns homework to students on a nightly basis.
-We believe that homework assignments are meaningful and serve the important purpose of extending learning that goes on in the classroom.
-Homework has academic benefits as well as developmental benefits.
+We believe that homework assignments are meaningful and serve the important purpose of reinforcing previous learning from the classroom to further mastery of conceptions and skills.
+We also believe homework has academic benefits as well as developmental benefits.
 It helps build responsibility, time-management skills and independent problem-solving skills.
 Development of such skills is essential to a student's success at DSST, in college, and beyond.